Psychosocial Energy

 ClosedRelevant Taxonomic Principle:

 Note that there has been no mention of feelings.
-The framework of endeavour developed here and graphically represented at right explains this as follows: a channel links Willingness-RL7 directly to Experience-RL4, so willingness tens to create positive emotional states as a support for itself.
+The framework of endeavour developed here and graphically represented at right explains this as follows: a channel links Willingness-RL7 directly to Experience-RL4, so willingness tends to create positive emotional states as a support for itself.
 The converse is true as well: relevant experiences will impact on willingness and support it.

 ClosedMore Detail